-Ultimately, our conversations break down into two primary themes: Those who are concerned but are looking to try and take advantage of the market selloff and those who want to consider "reducing risk" or going to the sidelines entirely.
+Ultimately, our conversations with clients during times of extreme fear break down into two primary themes: Those who are concerned but are looking to try and take advantage of the market selloff and those who want to consider "reducing risk" or going to the sidelines entirely.

 The underlying theme is that many feel an overwhelming need to just do something.

 We heard loud and clear how sitting and taking these market downdrafts day after day makes us feel powerless, scared, and frankly, frustrated.
 Those feelings are all completely understandable given what we are going through.

 Maintaining financial discipline and not acting on emotion is by far the most difficult thing do to during a market decline.

 What helps is a clear understanding exactly what you own and why you own it.